Roger Brown (artist): Influences

 During childhood Brown was close with his grandparents, especially his great-grandmother, Mammy.
 This experience instilled an early interest in his family's origins, later inspiring extensive research into his family's genealogy.
 This research was expressed artistically in a number of paintings that track family relationships, most notably "Autobiography in the Shape of Alabama (Mammyʼs Door)" and in references to Elvis Presley, who was a distant cousin.

 His upbringing in the southern United States also led to a deep interest in the material culture of the South, especially in folk art and hand made, functional objects.
 From his adolescent and teen years he took influences from the aesthetics of comics, theatre, architecture and interiors and streamlined Art Deco and machine-age design.
 Additionally, the influence of his religious upbringing in the independent, fundamentalist Church of Christ was formative and lasting.

 While attending the School of the Art Institute Chicago (SAIC) from 1962 to 1970, Brown was introduced to a range of art historical periods and genres, gravitating to Pre-Renaissance Italian art, Surrealism, American artists Edward Hopper, Grant Wood, and Georgia O'Keeffe, and the tribal art of many cultures.
 Painter Ray Yoshida and art historian Whitney Halstead, both professors at SAIC, also greatly influenced Brown's practice.
 Both included folk, popular, and self-taught art within the scope of their teaching, genres which Brown sustained enthusiastic interest in throughout his life.
 Other influences stemming from Brown's SAIC days include the legendary Maxwell Street market, antique and thrift stores, and amusement parks.

 Travel was also a source for inspiration and subject matter throughout Brown's artistic career; experiences throughout the U.S.—where he took frequent road trips—and in Mexico, Europe, Russia, and Africa found expression in both his paintings and in his collections.

 Brown became known as an astute and intuitive collector, a practice he began during childhood.
 His collections inspired much of his work throughout his thirty-odd year career.
-His Chicago collection is preserved, as he left it, at the Roger Brown Study Collection of the School of the Art Institute of Chicago.
+His Chicago collection was preserved, as he left it, at the Roger Brown Study Collection of the School of the Art Institute of Chicago.
 The RBSC archive contains materials from Brown's collections from homes in New Buffalo, Michigan, and La Conchita, California.
+In late 2024, the SAIC announced that it would transfer the art and archives to the John Michael Kohler Arts Center Art Preserve.